 Anchor Academy provides students with an email account to communicate with teachers regarding assignments.
+Students are not permitted to share their account information or communicate with other students from their accounts.
 Students have the ability to access classwork outside of school from any device that has Google Chrome.
 Google Chrome is free to download and install.
 This is a great tool for students to utilize to complete any missed assignments.